Rights and Permissions for Studies in Scottish Literature

 Who Can Submit?

 Anyone may submit an original article to be considered for publication in Studies in Scottish Literature provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
-Copyright in an unpublished article belongs to the author (though an exception in the non-academic world to this might exist if the author has as a condition of employment agreed to transfer copyright to his or her employer).
+Copyright in an unpublished article belongs to the author (though exceptions might exist if an author is working as parr of a grant-funded project or if in the non-academic world the author has as a condition of employment agreed to transfer copyright to his or her employer).

 General Submission Rules